 The coverages your policy needs is a matter of what kind of work you do and what kind of truck you drive and whether you have you own authority or lease on to a motor carrier.

 Motor carriers require their leased owner operators to purchase bobtail or NTL insurance and physical damage while they handle the primary liability.

 Truckers with their own authority will bear the full brunt of primary liability themselves.
 The cost for cargo coverage varies.
 If you pull a reefer, you might need refrigeration break-down coverage, which costs extra.
 Consult the semi truck insurance cost estimator above to get a rough idea of how much your coverages will cost all together.

 How to Lower Your Semi-Truck Insurance Rates

-Pay yearly – With the high price of a semi policy, this is easier said than done.
+Pay yearly – Paying the whole premium in 1 shot, with the semi truck insurance policies being high, is easier said than done.
 If you can do it though, truckers who pay their insurance cost for the year in a single lump sum can see their overall premium reduced by over 10%, sometimes up to 20%!